anndonut/furima-29347/README.md

 ### Association
-- has_many : items
+- has_many : item
-- has_many :transactions
+- has_many :transaction